dgroomes/hadoop-playground/README.md

 1. Initialize the `docker-hadoop` Git sub-module
    * `git submodule update --init`
+1. Destroy old volumes
+   * I've found that subsequent attempts to start the Hadoop-in-Docker cluster will not work after the first.
+A few containers will never come up as "healthy" and I don't know why.
+It's hard to read the logs and there are no obvious errors when you tail the logs.
+I suspect it is a data corruption problem because when I blow away the data from the previous containers, the new containers will come up healthy.
+Specifically, the way to delete the old data is to delete the old Docker volumes.
+     I wish I understood Hadoop better, so I could solve this without deleting data.
+But this works.
+   * `docker compose --project-directory docker-hadoop down  --volumes`
 1. Start the "namenode" Hadoop Docker container
    * `docker compose --project-directory docker-hadoop up --detach namenode`
    * Continually run `docker container ls` until the container "STATUS" shows "healthy"
 1. Perform the inaugural HDFS format operation
    * Why?
 From the [*Hadoop Cluster Setup*](https://hadoop.apache.org/docs/stable/hadoop-project-dist/hadoop-common/ClusterSetup.html) docs:
      > The first time you bring up HDFS, it must be formatted.
-   * Jump into a Bash session in the container with: `docker exec -it namenode bash`
+   * Execute: `docker exec -it namenode bash -c 'hdfs namenode -format'`
-   * In the container execute: `$HADOOP_HOME/bin/hdfs namenode -format`
    * It will prompt for a "Y/n".
 Answer the prompt.
-   * Confirm that you see a "SUCCESS" message
+   * Confirm that you see the message in the last 10 lines of output:
+     > Storage directory /hadoop/dfs/name has been successfully formatted
 1. Start the rest of the Docker containers:
    * `docker compose --project-directory docker-hadoop up --detach`
+   * Continually run `docker container ls` until all containers show "healthy"
 1. Set up some test data that will later be consumed by a MapReduce job:
-   * `TODO`
+   * `IN PROGRESS`
 1. Build a "WordCount" MapReduce job:
    * `./gradlew word-count-map-reduce-job:jar`
    * Note: A MapReduce "job" can take on many forms.
 For this project, it takes the form of a Java `.jar` file.
 The other